 The radiation physics department consists of doctoral-level physicists, certified dosimetrists, certified therapists, in-house engineers, and information technology specialists.
 In addition, a Commission on Accreditation of Medical Physics Education Programs (CAMPEP)-approved Radiation Oncology Residency Program in Medical Physics is maintained.
 Both physics and radiation oncology residents receive two hours of didactic training each week in radiation physics and/or biology from September through June.
 The courses are given on Mondays and Wednesdays from 4 to 5 p.m.
 During this time, the residents are excused from clinical activities.
 The courses emphasize both basic science and applications to clinical practice.
 In addition, radiation oncology residents may choose a physics research rotation as part of their training program.
 All alumni of the program have successfully passed the radiation physics and radiation biology national board exams.

 First-year residents are supported to attend the NCCN Annual Conference.
-Beyond their first year, residents are fully reimbursed to attend at least one national clinical conference per year.
-Additional conferences may be permitted when the resident has research accepted for presentation.
+Second and third year residents with research to present and all fourth year residents attend the ASTRO Annual Meeting.
+Additional conference attendance is encouraged when the resident has research accepted for presentation.

 Fox Chase Cancer Center